ntavelis/dockposer/README.md

 ## Prerequisites

 The package will generate `docker` and `docker-compose` files.
 So I assume you have them installed in your system.
+Composer version 2 and above to be installed to your computer.
+If you need composer 1 support, please use version 0.3.0 of this package.

 ## Installation